small-tech/nodekit/README.md

 ## Static files

-NodeKit will serve any assets (images, etc.) it finds in your source folder.
-If you want to group all your assets in a single folder for organisational purposes, just make use of the multiple roots feature explained above.
+If you want NodeKit to serve static files, put them in a special folder called `#static`.
+This is a special case of the multiple roots feature explained above, where any files (excluding _dotfiles_) are served as static elements.

 For example: